helloitszak/bandcamp_volume/README.md

 ## Known Limitations
 - The volume slider does not work on the compact UI yet.
 When you make the page smaller, the volume bar does not show up on the compact UI.

-- Bandcamp automatically restores your position when you navigate away from and back to a page.
-The volume slider, however, does not save it's state and will default to Bandcamp's default volume.

 ## License
 All source code in this project are licensed under the MIT license.